 Also Donkey probably didn't think the whole swamp was Shrek's territory and may have assumed the others were neighbors or even just travelers.

-It's implied that all ogres in general aren't very sociable, and live in solitary swamps like Shrek does (the only time we see ogres together are in the fourth movie, and they are leading a resistance, and Shrek remarks when they use their ears as horns, "I didn't know we could do that..." which implies further that Shrek never had contact with other ogres), and Shrek was comfortable where he was so he never thought/wanted to take the time to search for them.
+It's implied that all ogres, in general, aren't very sociable, and live in solitary swamps as Shrek does (the only time we see ogres together is in the fourth movie, and they are leading a resistance, and Shrek remarks when they use their ears as horns, "I didn't know we could do that..." which implies further that Shrek never had contact with other ogres), and Shrek was comfortable where he was so he never thought/wanted to take the time to search for them.
 Essentially, Shrek tried to socialize with the people around him when he was likely a bit younger, and since they all treated him with contempt and fear, he assumed it was just his lot in life and made the best of it.
-It's what makes Shrek so sympathetic, he was treated badly, and interpreted it in the worst possible way...
+It's what makes Shrek so sympathetic, he was treated badly and interpreted in the worst possible way...

-In the first film, Shrek is able to kill fish with his flatulence.
+In the first film, Shrek can kill fish with his flatulence.
 Later, when Donkey accuses him of farting, Shrek claims that if the fart were his, Donkey would be dead.
-However, in the second movie, Shrek farts in front of Donkey and Puss in Boots after drinking the Happily Ever After potion, and while smelly, neither of them seem to phased by this.
+However, in the second movie, Shrek farts in front of Donkey and Puss in Boots after drinking the Happily Ever After potion, and while smelly, neither of them seem to be phased by this.
 Was the deadliness of his flatulence retconned?